bibryam/tiny-durable-agent/README.md

   -d '{"task": "Write a haiku about programming."}'
 ```

-You will get back the workflow instance ID started by the prompt.
+The response includes the workflow instance ID created for this request.

-### Trigger the agent over PubSub
+## Trigger the agent over Pub/Sub

-Prompt the agent by publishing the prompt to a PubSub topic:
+Publish a prompt to the subscribed topic:

 ```bash
 curl -i -X POST http://localhost:3500/v1.0/publish/agent-pubsub/assistant.topic \